Intake

 EVP & Head of Corporate Development at Esquire Bank

-In this blog, we feature insights into the effects of increasing competition and consolidation on the legal industry.
+In this blog, we feature insights into the effects of increasing competition and consolidation on the legal industry, and why it’s critical for your firm to focus on client intake and retention.

 Private equity is ready to attack the legal industry, mining it for high double-digit returns to satiate their investors.
 Many states are currently seeing new bills being proposed to allow for non-attorney ownership of law firms.